 Dickinson scores in OT to lift Stars over Bruins 1-0

-DALLAS (AP) — Jason Dickinson buried a rebound 1:34 into overtime, Ben Bishop made 23 saves and the Dallas Stars beat the Boston Bruins 1-0 on Friday night.
+Jason Dickinson obliged, burying a rebound 1:34 into overtime to preserve Bishop's 23-save shutout and lift the Stars over the Boston Bruins 1-0 on Friday night.

 Dickinson and Mattias Janmark led a 2-on-1 against goalie Tuukka Rask.
 Janmark shot from the left side, and the rebound slid to Dickinson right in front.
 He lifted the puck in for his fourth of the season.